Funeral Scheduled For Wyckoff Man, 20, Killed In Motorcycle Crash During Police Chase

 SEE: Wyckoff Motorcyclist, 20, Killed In Clifton Police Chase Crash

-Passaic County Prosecutor Camelia Valdes’s Office took control of the investigations into both Lovano’s death and the pursuit.
+Passaic County Prosecutor Camelia Valdes’s Office took control of the investigations into both Lovato’s death and the pursuit.

 As of early Thursday evening, she hadn’t released any details.